bxparks/rpn83p/docs/USER_GUIDE.md

 #### Complex Numbers and Trigonometric Modes

-In the `MODE` menu, there are 2 sets of menus related to degrees and radians: trigonometric modes, and complex displayed modes.
+In the `MODE` menu, there are 2 sets of menus related to degrees and radians: trigonometric modes and complex display modes.
 They are essentially independent of each other.
 This separation is different from other calculators, and I hope that this is not too confusing.